Frequently Asked Question - COVID-19 Vaccine Basics

 Do I need to receive the same vaccine for my first and second (or in some cases, third) doses?

 Yes, you should receive the same vaccine for the primary series, which may be two doses or three, depending on your age and if you are immunocompromised.

 If I’ve had COVID-19, do I need to get vaccinated?

 Yes, the data is clear: Natural immunity is not better.
 The COVID-19 vaccines create more effective and longer-lasting immunity than natural immunity from infection.

 - More than a third of COVID-19 infections result in zero protective antibodies.

 - Natural immunity fades faster than vaccine immunity.

 - Natural immunity alone is less than half as effective than natural immunity plus vaccination.

 If you had COVID-19 recently, wait until you are feeling better and you no longer need to isolate to before getting vaccinated.
-After having COVID-19, please wear a mask, social distance, wash your hands and avoid gatherings, and continue these precautions after you’ve been vaccinated.

 How will my vaccination be documented?